mejk/computer-stuff/ubuntu/fast-software-installation.md

 - Enable also Ubuntu partner repositories manually from *Software and Updates*

 ## Install Flatpak
+On Gnome-based (such as Budgie and basic Ubuntu):
 ```
 sudo apt install flatpak gnome-software-plugin-flatpak
 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 ```
 and reboot.

+On KDE Neon Flatpak is installed automatically.

 ## Packages that need interaction because of licenses or some other reasons:
 ```